top of page

 Population: estimated at 35 Million.

-Giant Sable Antelope (Palanca Negra Gigante) is considered the national symbol of Angola.
+National Symbol: Giant Sable Antelope (Palanca Negra Gigante)

 Music: Kizomba, Kuduro, Semba.